 Food and Water

 Your toad should always have access to clean, chlorine-free water.
-Most toads, even terrestrial toads, will appreciate having an area with shallow water they can drink from or spend time in.
+Most toads, even terrestrial toads, will appreciate having an area with shallow water that they can drink from or spend time in.
 It should be shallow enough that they can sit in it with their head above the water.
-Keeping half of the enclosure’s substrate dampened allows them to have access to a moist area and a dry area, but they should still have access to drinking water.
+Keeping half of the enclosure’s substrate dampened enables them to have access to a moist area and a dry area, but they should still have access to drinking water.

 A food dish isn’t necessary for toads because most of them get a diet of live insects and usually will eat them quickly.
-If feeding wax worms or something similar that is unlikely to escape, a food bowl may come in handy, but a food bowl isn’t going to work for insects like crickets.
+If you’re feeding them wax worms or something similar that is unlikely to escape, a food bowl may come in handy, but a food bowl isn’t going to work for insects like crickets.

 What Should I Feed My Toad?

-You have the option to purchase live insects from most pet stores, and usually you’ll have a couple of options to choose from.
+You have the option to purchase live insects from most pet stores, and usually, you’ll have a couple of options to choose from.
 You can also investigate what it would require for you to keep and grow your own live food for your toad, which will save you money in the long run.